 - Dilation & Evacuation: This procedure is done from 15 weeks of pregnancy.
 It is recommended for pregnancies that are quite far along.

 - You will be asked to lie down for a while before being sent home.

 - You will also be given pain medication.

 - If you choose to get an IUD as your contraceptive method then it will be inserted immediately after the surgical procedure.

-- You may be booked for a follow-up appointment just to make sure you are doing well and don’t have any concerns.
+- You may be booked for a follow-up appointment just to make sure you are doing well and that nothing is worrying you.

 Making the choice to have an abortion is not always easy.
-You may need to talk to someone about your feelings and thoughts.
+You may need to talk to someone about how you are feeling.
 Trained counsellors at loveLife are here for you.
-Reach them by clicking here.
+Find out how to reach them by clicking here.

 Do you have questions about what the SA law says about abortion?
 Click here to find out.